 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 A bout of diarrhea is never fun.
 Plenty of options, from anti-diarrheal medication to dietary changes that soothe your digestive system, can help you find relief.

 Diarrhea is often your body’s way of dealing with disruptions in your gastrointestinal system.
-Bad cases of diarrhea can come from many sources, such as:
+Acute diarrhea lasts less than 2 weeks and can come from many sources, such as: